 - 1. A person may not grade land without an erosion and sediment control plan approved by the Kent Soil and Water Conservation District. - 2.
 The Kent Soil and Water Conservation District will review erosion and sediment control plans to determine compliance with this Ordinance and the 2011 Maryland Standards and Specifications for Soil Erosion and Sediment Control prior to approval.
-In approving the plan, the approving agency may impose such conditions that may be deemed necessary to ensure compliance with the provisions of this Ordinance, COMAR 26.17.01, the 2011 Maryland Standards and Specifications for Soil Erosion and Specifications for Soil Erosion and Specifications for Soil erosion and Sediment Control, and the preservation of public health and safety. - 3.
+In approving the plan, the approving agency may impose such conditions that may be deemed necessary to ensure compliance with the provisions of this Ordinance, COMAR 26.17.01, the 2011 Maryland Standards and Specifications for Soil Erosion and Sediment Control, and the preservation of public health and safety. - 3.
 At a minimum, a concept plan will include the mapping of natural resources and sensitive areas including highly erodible soils and slopes greater than 15% as well as information required under Stormwater Management.
 These areas are to remain undisturbed, or an explanation will be included with either the concept or site development plan describing enhanced protection strategies for these areas during construction.